 This soul-nourishing soup is packed with flavor and gets an extra dose of fall nutrition thanks to some added veggies and a bit of pumpkin.

-This salad boasts plenty of flavor, texture, and deliciousness for any time of year—but the apples and brussels sprouts take center stage come autumn.
+This salad boasts plenty of flavor, texture, and deliciousness for any time of year.
+The apples and brussels sprouts take center stage come autumn.

 Butternut squash lends for a mouth-watering pasta substitute and pairs nicely with red sauce, chicken, and roasted red peppers.